-The original film wastes no time setting up a savage murder mystery, with plenty of potential suspects.
+The original film wastes no time setting up a savage murder mystery with plenty of potential suspects.
 Dr. Julian Olcott (Carl Schell) shows up to teach at the rural reformatory school run by the friendly Director Swift (Curt Lowens) and his associate Leonor MacDonald (Maureen O’Connor).
-Swift isn’t telling anyone that the new instructor is a medical doctor as well; Julian has a shady past.
-Inmate Mary (Mary McNeeran) has been sneaking out to sleep with Sir Alfred Whiteman (Maurice Marsac), a cad that has found that false hopes for an early release makes reform school girls into pliable sex partners.
+Swift isn’t telling anyone that the new instructor is also a medical doctor; Julian has a shady past.
+Inmate Mary (Mary McNeeran) has been sneaking out to sleep with Sir Alfred Whiteman (Maurice Marsac), a cad who cultivates reform school girls as sex partners with promises of early release.
 The unhappy Mary threatens to expose Sir Alfred, and is later attacked by some kind of animal.

 When the police investigate everyone becomes a suspect.
 Beautiful student Priscilla (Barbara Lass) tries to prove Mary was murdered, but only angers the cops and draws the ire of Sir Alfred’s jealous wife.
 Sir Alfred pays the school custodian Walter (Peter Lorre lookalike Alan Collins, aka Luciano Pigozzi) to recover some compromising letters.
-More people die under suspicious circumstances and the townspeople decide that Walter is the savage killer.
+When more people die under suspicious circumstances the townspeople decide that Walter is the savage killer.
 Just as Julian and Priscilla begin to feel mutually attracted he becomes a suspect as well — a dog attacked the unseen killer, and Julian is nursing a hurt arm.
 Director Swift trusts Julian so much that he withholds suspicious facts from the police.
 But how many more reformatory coeds will be slain?

 Paolo Heusch labored in the lower commercial trenches just as Mario Bava and Riccardo Freda’s horror work was being accepted as art in some quarters.
-It would take a researcher of Tim Lucas’s caliber to explain why, for 1958’s La morte viene dallo spazio (The Day the Sky Exploded), Bava did the actual directing while Heusch took the credit.
+It would take a researcher of Tim Lucas’s caliber to explain why Heusch took the credit for 1958’s La morte viene dallo spazio (The Day the Sky Exploded) while Bava did the actual directing.
 Lycanthropus is reasonably well directed, with good camera moves and nicely blocked dialogue scenes.
 The carefully contrived thriller places a monster at the center of a German-style krimi murder mystery, in a reform school with incredibly casual rules.